-Our Sustainability Report covers the fiscal year 2021-22 for the companies BESTSELLER A/S and VILA A/S and is part of our Annual Report.
+Our Sustainability Report is part of our Annual Report and covers the financial year for the companies BESTSELLER A/S and VILA A/S.

-Get the full insight in our newest sustainability report or see our UN Guiding principles reporting framework index 2021.
-You can also take a look at past years endeavours in the achieve below.
+Get the full insight in our newest sustainability reporting or take a look at past years endeavours in the achieve.

 MODERN SLAVERY STATEMENT